revdrag/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to access a student's record using their name, class and category to change.
+1. User requests to access the category of a specific student's record.
 2. EduTrack shows the category and requests for new input in the category.
 3. User enters the new input for the category.
 4. EduTrack updates and displays the new student record.